The infinitesimal and global Thurston geometry of Teichm{\"u}ller space: Stretch maps and stretch vectors

 \begin{lemma} With the above notation, we have the following relation:

 \end{lemma}

-\begin{proof} The horocyclic subsegment of $\eta$ that traverses from $-u+iv$ to $iv$ and whose length is $\tfrac{u}{v}$ is partitioned by the leaves of the complete geodesic lamination $\mu$ into (countably) infinitely many horocyclic segments.
-The first of these segments is a boundary of the central stable triangle of $\triangle_1$ and hence has length $1$.
-The second horocyclic segment, which is on $\triangle_2$, is at distance $s_1$ away from a length $1$ horocyclic segment which constitutes the boundary of the central stable triangle of $\triangle_2$ and hence has length $e^{-s_1}$.
-We continue onwards, noting that for $\triangle_3$, the horocyclic segment in question is at distance $s_1+s_2$ away from the relevant boundary of the central stable triangle on $\triangle_3$ and hence has length $e^{-(s_1+s_2)}$.
+\begin{proof} The horocyclic subsegment of $\eta$ which traverses from $-u+iv$ to $iv$ and whose length is $\tfrac{u}{v}$ is composed of countably many horocyclic segments each of which is contained in a lift of one of the $\triangle_1, \dots , \triangle_n$.
+The first of these segments is a boundary of the central stable triangle of $\tilde \triangle_1$, and hence has length $1$.
+The second horocyclic segment, which is on $\tilde \triangle_2$, is at distance $s_1$ away from the horocyclic segment which constitutes the boundary of the central stable triangle of $\triangle_2$ and hence has length $e^{-s_1}$.
 We continue in this manner until we get through all $n$ ideal triangles and return to $\triangle_1$, at which point we now know that the $(n+1)$-th horocyclic segment is at distance $\ell_\alpha$ away from the original length $1$ horocyclic segment, and hence is of length $e^{-\ell_\alpha}$.
 Similarly, the $(n+2)$-th horocyclic segment, which lies on $\triangle_2$, is of length $e^{-(\ell_\alpha+s_1)}$, and so forth.
-Therefore:
+Therefore we have